Vesna Pisarović

 Vesna Pisarović (born 9 April 1978) is a Croatian pop and jazz singer.

 Life and career

 1978–1999: Early life

-Pisarović was born in Brčko, SR Bosnia and Herzegovina, SFR Yugoslavia and grew up in Požega, SR Croatia, a part of the same country until she was 13.
+Pisarović was born in Brčko, SR Bosnia and Herzegovina, Yugoslavia and grew up in Požega, Croatia.
+Through her mother, she has some German ancestry.
 From her earliest childhood she attended a music school, where she played the flute, sang in choirs and participated in various music contests.

 In the mid-1990s she moved to Zagreb, Croatia, where she graduated from the Faculty of Humanities and Social Sciences.
 She began singing in clubs and writing songs.
-In 1997, while performing at the Croatian festival Zadarfest, she met Milana Vlaović.
-Vlaović started to write songs for Vesna.
+In 1997, while performing at the Croatian festival Zadarfest, she met Milana Vlaović, a journalist and composer.
+Vlaović later started to write songs for Pisarović.

 2000–2002: Breakthrough and the Eurovision Song Contest

 In 2002 Vesna Pisarović won the annual Dora festival, the event that determines Croatia's entry for the Eurovision Song Contest.
 Her song "Everything I Want" placed 11th in the Eurovision Song Contest 2002.
 She wrote the song "In the Disco" for the Bosnian vocalist Deen, which represented Bosnia and Herzegovina at the Eurovision Song Contest 2004.